Axcel creates strong companies in a responsible way.

 Axcel targets top-tier businesses with potential for internationalisation and enterprise values in the range of EUR 50-500 million.
 We create successes through a combination of our team’s industrial network and experience and a systematic, growth-oriented value creation approach.

-Axcel creates a Danish market leader in the temporary staffing industry
+Axcel creates a Nordic market leader in flexible workforce solutions

 25 years of leading value creation in prominent mid-market companies across the Nordic region